djmitch44/SpadesGame/docs/srs_template.md

 ### 4.4 Communications Interfaces

-The local Spades gameplay will not offere any player-to-player or player-to-cpu communication.
+The local Spades gameplay will not offer any player-to-player or player-to-cpu communication.

 ## 5. Other Nonfunctional Requirements